Painted Oak Cabinets

 Removing the cabinets really opened up the beautiful window that seemed swallowed before!
 Sometimes less is more in a kitchen if you have enough storage!
 You can see the total transformation here.

-The steps to painting kitchen cabinets, especially with an oak wood grain are a lot like the preparation for painting any piece of furniture
+Check out these how to painting kitchen cabinets steps, especially if yours have a heavy an oak wood grain, are a lot like the preparation for painting any piece of furniture

 First, always take proper safety precautions with eye protections, gloves and a dust mask, and always follow the directions of the products and tools being used for a safe DIY experience.